code-together/mentorship/mentors-guide.md

 ## How to join

+1. Decide which programming language or topic you want to teach
+2. Check if curriculum already exists in `curriculum` directory
+3. If not, come up with your own curriculum.
+Basic guidelines are outlined [here](curriculum/readme.md)
+4. Check [projects](projects.md) and see if already existing projects can be done with the language you are teaching A project `A` in `x` language may be difficult to implement than in `y` language for a beginner, make sure you consider this.
+5. If not, come up with your own project

+**Note**: If there are no projects and curriculum for your topic/language, then you cannot be added to mentors list.

 Send a PR to [this](mentors-list.md) page and add yourself.
 You should include following info:

 - your slack username or your Reddit ID